Nudelsalad/motra-ansible/README.md

-# Raspberry Pi Scheduler Experiment Harness
+# Raspberry Pi sched-ext harness (minimal)

-Ansible automation to provision a two-node Raspberry Pi setup (server + client), build and switch Linux sched-ext schedulers, run a targeted attacker from the client, and collect per-scheduler performance telemetry with Docker + cAdvisor + Prometheus + Grafana.
+Small Ansible setup to compare Linux sched-ext schedulers on a two-node Raspberry Pi rig using Docker + cAdvisor + Prometheus + Grafana.

-- Server (rpiserver): runs monitoring (cAdvisor/Redis) and the PLC stack as needed
+- Server (`rpiserver`): runs the workload (kernel build) and cAdvisor
-- Client (rpiclient): runs the attacker container against the server
+- Client (`rpiclient`): runs Prometheus/Grafana and owns the file_sd target JSON
-- Dashboards: provisioned Grafana views with per-scheduler overlays (Thesis Overview, Perf Overview)

-## What this does
+## What it does

-- Installs Docker and required tooling
+- Installs Docker and basic tooling on both nodes
-- Builds sched-ext from source with a pinned Rust toolchain (nightly-2025-10-28)
-- Switches schedulers via `scxctl` with safe fallbacks to direct binaries
-- Starts only the monitoring subset of the PLC stack (cAdvisor + Redis) for profiling
-- Exposes a “scheduler” label to Prometheus and overlays series by scheduler in Grafana
-- Orchestrates experiment runs via a scheduler matrix, optionally with an attacker
-- Runs the attacker from the client to generate realistic remote load
+- Installs sched-ext v1.0.17 (scx) and `scxctl`
+- Starts a constant kernel build on the server, then switches schedulers via `scxctl switch`
+- Holds each scheduler for a configurable dwell time, updates Prometheus file_sd with the active scheduler, then reboots the server at the end to stop the build
+- Grafana dashboards filter by the plain `scheduler` label

 ## Prerequisites

-- Ansible installed on the control machine
+- Ansible on your control machine
-- SSH access to both Raspberry Pis (server and client)
+- SSH access to both Pis; edit `inventory.ini` for IPs and creds
-- Inventory configured in `inventory.ini`

-Optional: if pulling private images or repos, set up SSH agent forwarding locally.

-## Inventory

-Edit `inventory.ini` to point to your hosts.
-Example:
+Example inventory:

 ```
 [rpiserver]